philpax/philpax.github.io/content/notes/Programming/Reasons I do not like Python.md

 - no tagged unions / algebraic datatypes.
 You can make do with a base class and some derived classes, but that's an open set, which means that external users can interfere with it
 - nullable types
-- pass-by-copy-of-mutable-references suggests spooky mutation at a distance, and the only way around this is defensive copying
+- pass-by-copy-of-mutable-references enables spooky mutation at a distance, and the only way around this is defensive copying
 - exceptions.
 Please tell me how your function can fail ahead of time.
 You don't even have to make me deal with it, just make me aware that it _can_ fail!
 I don't want a 3AM Runtime Surprise™!
 - late-binding closures; to be fair, Go got this one wrong too, so I'm willing to forgive Python for having made this mistake much earlier
 - neither here nor there, but I prefer RAII to `with`.
 Not something to fail the language over, though.